djuseeq/Ch376msc/README.md

 ### Acknowledgments

-Thanks for the idea, Scott C ,  https://arduinobasics.blogspot.com/2015/05/ch376s-usb-readwrite-module.html
+Thanks for the idea to Scott C ,  https://arduinobasics.blogspot.com/2015/05/ch376s-usb-readwrite-module.html